sevtor/modules/README.md

 ## Requirements

 I was optimistic about the compatibility between the app/Report module of the different versions of **webtrees**.
 Therefore there are now more versions!
-This module requires some changes to the app/Report part of **webtrees** that can be installed from here:
+This module requires some changes to the app/Report part of **webtrees** they can be downloaded here:

-1. <a href="https://github.com/sevtor/modules/releases/download/v1.0.1/new-reports.zip">new-reports.zip</a> for webtrees versions 2.1.17-18
+1. <a href="https://github.com/sevtor/modules/releases/download/v1.0.1/new-reports.zip">new-reports.zip</a> for **webtrees versions 2.1.17-18**

-2. <a href="https://github.com/sevtor/modules/releases/download/v1.0.3/new-reports-v3.zip">new-reports.zip</a> for webtrees version 2.1.20
+2. <a href="https://github.com/sevtor/modules/releases/download/v1.0.3/new-reports-v3.zip">new-reports.zip</a> **for webtrees version 2.1.20**

 Other versions may be added when new versions of **webtrees** are released.